-Do you need alternatives to Max Hydration Method?
+Do you need alternatives to MHM?
 You may want to try intensive deep conditioning and steaming.
 Steaming will also raise the cuticle, and deep conditioning will supply the shaft with nutrients.

 Doing the Maximum Hydration Method frequently might be too much of a good thing.
 If you find that your hair is always damp and never dries entirely, you may have moisture overload.